Caroline Dwight Emerson

-Caroline Dwight Emerson (March 14, 1891 – December 19, 1973) was an American writer of children's books and an educator.
+Caroline Dwight Emerson (1891–1973) was an American writer of children's books and an educator.

-Biography

 Emerson was born on March 14, 1891, in Amherst, Massachusetts to Benjamin Kendall Emerson and Mary Annette (Hopkins) Emerson.

 She taught at the Brearley School from 1918 – 1935 and was the elementary director at the Spence School in New York from 1935 to 1949.
 She earned a Bachelor of Science from Columbia University in 1930.

 Emerson published more than a dozen books during her career as a writer.

 Emerson died at Harrington Memorial Hospital in Southbridge, Massachusetts on December 19, 1973.